 We carried out simulation studies using a computer model of two-joint arm movement and our results were consistent with the idea that performance reflects a weighted combination of past training.
-Control signals in the model were updated on a trial-by-trial basis based on the difference between the desired and actual trajectory on the most
+Control signals in the model were updated on a trial-by-trial basis based on the difference between the desired and actual trajectory on the most recent movement trial (Gribble and Ostry 2000).
+This iterative adjustment of modeled neural commands permits compensation for externally applied loads.

 In the simulation studies the model was trained over four successive "sessions" to mirror the experimental manipulation.
-For the initial training session (simulated session 1), we modelled movements in the absence of external load.
-This resulted in modelled control signals that produced straight movements to each of the five targets and effectively compensated for the mechanical behaviour of the two-joint arm.
+For the initial training session (simulated session 1), we modeled movements in the absence of external load.
+This resulted in modeled control signals that produced straight movements to each of the five targets and effectively compensated for the mechanical behavior of the two-joint arm.